cedrickchee/src/README.md

-# `src`
+# InfoWarehouse

 ## _Work-In-Progress (WIP).
 Don't link to it yet._

-`src` (a short for The Source) is a project that is part of my Personal Knowledge Management (PKM).

-You can think of `src` like a modern information "warehouse" in the form of a wiki (built with Docusaurus on GitHub).
+InfoWarehouse — a modern information "warehouse" in the form of a **wiki**.

+This project is part of my Personal Knowledge Management (PKM).

 The public wiki contains "raw materials" (resources) for writing.
 The resources and lists link to the original full-text source.

+I am sharing them in the hope that they would be useful to you as well.

 The wiki is available on: